Tuscan Chicken Recipe with Fresh Tomatoes and Basil

 Substitutions

-• If you’re dairy free, you can substitute olive oil or coconut oil for the butter and full-fat canned coconut milk for the heavy cream.
+• If you’re dairy free, you can substitute olive oil for the butter and full-fat canned coconut milk for the heavy cream.

 • You can substitute 1 1/2 cups of halved cherry tomatoes for the Roma tomatoes.